sevos19/sevos/README.md

 <a name="SdkIntro"><h3>API SDK Introduction</h3></a>

-With the eFrontPRO SDK, you will be able to use its API easily and efficiently without advanced programming knowledge.
+With the eFrontPro SDK, you will be able to use its API easily and efficiently without advanced programming knowledge.

 Programming Language: **PHP** | Version: **2.0.0** | API Support: